 During the TMS Therapy procedure, patients sit in a chair and are awake and alert throughout the entire 37-minute procedure – no sedation is used with TMS Therapy.
 Patients can transport themselves to and from treatment.

-In over 10,000 active treatments with NeuroStar TMS Therapy in clinical trials, no seizures were observed.
-TMS Therapy was also shown to have no negative effects on memory function in these studies.
+In clinical trials, no seizures were observed.
+TMS was also shown to have no negative effects on memory function.

-What are the potential risks of NeuroStar TMS Therapy?
+What are the potential risks of TMS therapy?

-NeuroStar TMS Therapy is well tolerated and has been proven to be safe in clinical trials.
-Throughout over 10,000 active treatments performed in clinical trials, the most commonly reported side effect related to treatment was scalp discomfort during treatment sessions.
+The most commonly reported side effect related to treatment is scalp discomfort during treatment sessions.
 This side effect was generally mild to moderate, and occurred less frequently after the first week of treatment.
-Less than 5% of patients treated with NeuroStar TMS Therapy discontinued treatment due to side effects.
+Less than 5% of patients treated with TMS discontinued treatment due to side effects in clinical trials.

 In NeuroStar clinical trials, over 10,000 TMS treatments demonstrated its safety, with no occurrence of seizures.
 However, there is a small risk of a seizure occurring during treatment.
 This risk is no greater than what has been observed with oral antidepressant medications.

-No, TMS Therapy was systematically evaluated for its effects on memory.
-Clinical trials demonstrated that NeuroStar TMS Therapy does not result in any negative effects on memory or concentration.
+No. Clinical trials demonstrated that TMS does not result in any negative effects on memory or concentration.

-The most common side effect related to treatment was scalp discomfort during treatment sessions.
-This side effect was generally mild to moderate, and occurred less frequently after the first week of treatment.
+The most common side effect related to treatment is scalp discomfort during treatment sessions.
+This side effect is generally mild to moderate, and occurred less frequently after the first week of treatment.